mruby/mruby/doc/mrbgems/README.md

 The folder *mrblib* contains pure Ruby files to extend mruby.
 The folder *src* contains C files to extend mruby.
-The folder *test* contains pure Ruby files for testing purposes which will be used by mrbtest.
+The folder *test* contains pure Ruby files for testing purposes which will be used by *mrbtest*.
 The *Makefile* contains rules to build a *gem.a* file inside of the GEM directory.
 Which will be used for integration into the normal mruby build process. *README.md* is a short description of your GEM.